You're Next: Critical response

-Rotten Tomatoes reports an approval rating of 79% based on 159 reviews, with an average rating of 6.6/10.
-The site's critical consensus states, "You're Next's energetic and effective mix of brutal gore and pitch black humor will please horror buffs and beyond".
-Metacritic gives the film a score of 66 out of 100, based on 32 critics, indicating "generally favorable reviews".
+Rotten Tomatoes reports an approval rating of 80% based on 161 reviews, with an average rating of 6.6/10.
+The site's critical consensus states, "You're Next's energetic and effective mix of brutal gore and pitch black humor will please horror buffs and beyond."
+Metacritic gives the film a weighted average score of 66 out of 100, based on 32 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Vanity Fair's Jordan Hoffman called You're Next "one of the more entertaining horror pictures of the last 10 years".
 Chris Nashawaty of Entertainment Weekly gave the film a B+, praising "Wingard's canny knack for leavening his characters' gory demises with sick laughs and clever Rube Goldberg twists (razor-sharp piano wire hasn't been used this well since 1999's Audition).
 It's like Ordinary People meets Scream" and describing the final shot as "deliciously twisted".
-R. Kurt Osenlund of Slant Magazine gave the film 4 stars, stating the film "brazenly merges the home-invasion thriller with the dysfunctional family dramedy".
-Joshua Rothkopf (Time Out New York) called the film "solidly satisfying" and a "minor triumph", although he commented that the film was, in general, unoriginal.
-Matt Glasby of Total Film called the film "funny and tense, rather than hilarious and terrifying", and complimented the film for being a "good" horror-comedy.
-Barbara VanDenburgh (Arizona Republic) gave the film 3.5 out of 5 stars, stating the film was not "very scary" and that its "budget for red food coloring was no doubt higher than the one for script doctoring", although she complimented the film's score and "gruesome" conclusion.
+R. Kurt Osenlund of Slant Magazine gave the film 4 stars, stating that it "brazenly merges the home-invasion thriller with the dysfunctional family dramedy".
+Joshua Rothkopf (Time Out New York) called the film "solidly satisfying" and a "minor triumph", though adding that it was, in general, unoriginal.
+Matt Glasby of Total Film called the film "funny and tense, rather than hilarious and terrifying", and complimented it for being a "good" horror-comedy.
+Barbara VanDenburgh (Arizona Republic) gave the film 3.5 out of 5 stars, stating that it was not "very scary" and that its "budget for red food coloring was no doubt higher than the one for script doctoring"; although she complimented the score and "gruesome" conclusion.
 Mark Jenkins of The Washington Post said the movie "is at times bloodily entertaining.
 And if the central plot twist isn't all that clever, at least the movie offers some motivation for its mayhem", while Jane Horwitz wrote for the same newspaper: "For slasher/horror fans 17 and older, You're Next may provide sufficient homicidal entertainment".
 Liam Lacey (The Globe and Mail) gave the film 2.5 out of 4 stars, describing it as "well-executed" but "rudimentary".